SanyaNanda/ML4Sci_QuantumContrastiveLearning/README.md

 - `notebooks/`: Directory for Jupyter notebooks.
 [Comprehensive Guide to navigate notebooks](#Jupyter-Notebooks)
 - `slides/`: Directory for presentation slides, lightning talks, proposal etc
+- `docs/`: Directory for html and assets for the project documentation github.io page
 - `requirements.txt`: File listing the dependencies for the project.
 - `setup.py`: Setup script for the package.
 - `README.md`: This file.